Table of Contents

 2. Adjustable Top Mounted Straps:

-PURPOSE: To quickly access & secure various combinations of garments (jackets, vests, rain gear AND trekking poles.
+& access various combinations of garments (jackets, vests, rain gear AND trekking poles.)

-Image at left depicts the left-hand loop of the two such loops with adjustable lock fittings that held varying numbers of jackets/vest etc. securely.
+Image at right depicts the left-hand strap loop of 2 such loops with adjustable lock fittings that can securely tie-down varying combinations of jackets, vest, & trekking poles.

-Also, as I climbed onto the colder, higher western plateau in October, (2,165 feet (660 metres).,.... at least I either wore or carried vest, jacket, and rain gear under these straps.
+Particularly useful as I climbed onto the colder, higher western plateau in October, (2,165 feet (660 metres).

 3. Adjustable Shoulder straps & harness: